NCM 20x13.5x5 / N38

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Possible danger arising from small pieces of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of child safety.
-Furthermore, miniscule components of these products can hinder the diagnostic process in case of swallowing.
+- Possible danger associated with microscopic parts of magnets can be dangerous, if swallowed, which becomes significant in the context of children's health.
+Additionally, small elements of these products can hinder the diagnostic process in case of swallowing.

 Dust and powder from neodymium magnets are flammable.